This Summer’s featured ingredient is the Red Raspberry.

 This Summer’s Recipe is for Raspberry Chiffon Cake.
 With the richness of pound cake and the lightness of an angel food cake, chiffon cake is the best of both worlds.

-Celebrate National Raspberry Cake Day this July 31st with our light raspberry chiffon cake, covered with a mountain of fresh raspberries, topped with raspberry preserve glaze, toasted almonds, and a generous dollop of whipped cream.
+Celebrate National Raspberry Cake Day this July 31st with our light raspberry chiffon cake, covered with a mountain of fresh raspberries, topped with raspberry preserve glaze, toasted almonds, and a generous dollop of whipped coconut cream.
 It’s the perfect fresh summer dessert.